sanity-io/demo-ecommerce/README.md

 <details>
 <summary><strong>Collections are managed entirely by Shopify</strong></summary>

 - Shopify is used to handle collection rules and sort orders.
+Sanity is used to enhance the content displayed on the storefront.

 </details>